-As part of the SciREN workshop, I’ve developed a lesson plan for use in high school classrooms (or possibly advanced 8th grade classes) that uses data from ECU’s acoustic telemetry project to teach students about reproductive strategies, habitat importance, and interactions with humans in the marine environment.
+As part of the SciREN workshop, I’ve developed a couple lesson plans for use in high school classrooms (or possibly advanced 8th grade classes) that use data from projects I’ve been involved with to teach students about reproductive strategies, habitat importance, and interactions with humans in the marine environment.
 Also, there are sharks involved.

 In this lesson, students will learn about reproductive strategies used by marine animals, how they affect survival to adulthood, the importance of nursery habitat, and human impacts on juvenile survival.
 Students will also be given a basic primer on fisheries management and how it can be possible to both allow fishing to occur and protect vulnerable species.
 Using the example of sandbar sharks off of Cape Hatteras, students will develop a mock fishery management plan that should keep local fisheries open and avoid bycatch of protected species.

 Everything you need for this lesson plan is available here:

 Sharks on the Move Lesson Plan (.pdf file) – Lesson plan overview for teachers.

 Sharks on the Move Powerpoint (.pptx file) – Powerpoint presentation containing background information for the lesson, includes notes on further information and discussion questions (the teacher can see these by running the presentation in Presenter mode).